 Planning is key.
 Older homes often had small rooms and many loadbearing walls because materials couldn’t easily support large spaces.
 Today’s trend is removing walls, creating bright, open spaces and uninterrupted sightlines.
 Load bearing walls can be removed, but the building still needs to be supported.
 An engineer will need to review the plans to determine what new supports are needed.

 Renovating your home gives you the opportunity to update energy-hogs and replace them with energy efficient solutions.
-Consider updating appliances, adding new insulation, windows, and exterior doors.
+Consider updating appliances, adding new insulation, new windows, and exterior doors.
 There are also government incentives that can help lower your future energy costs, that are worth looking into.

 Any new additions need to tie into the existing home properly, both in construction and in aesthetics.
 You don’t want any additions to look like an afterthought.
 A new second story, garage or covered front porch can give you some much needed extra space, but they need to be well thought-out and designed to complement the homes style.
 Consider complimentary products or similar finishes.
 Modern details can definitely be added, as long as the architectural details and lines remain consistent.